Laci Kay Somers Pulls Her Jeans Down To Expose Her Round Booty In A Red G-String

 “I love you,” a fourth social media user declared.

-The model has become known for showing off her enviable curves in sexy ensembles for her online posts.
-She’s often seen sporting tiny bathing suits, racy lingerie, and tiny tops.

-As previously reported by The Inquisitr, Laci Kay recently dropped the jaws of her followers when she posed in a bright yellow bikini with clear straps.
+Laci has become known for showing off her enviable curves in sexy ensembles for her online posts.
+She’s often seen sporting bathing suits, racy lingerie, and tiny tops.
+As previously reported by The Inquisitr, she recently dropped the jaws of her followers when she posed in a bright yellow bikini with clear straps.
 The post has reeled in more than 221,000 likes and over 4,600 comments to date.